 8 Shows Like A Killer Paradox You Must See

-In ‘A Killer Paradox,’ a South Korean TV series adapted from the webtoon by Kkomabi, Choi Woo-shik portrays Lee Tang, an ordinary college student with a chilling gift: the ability to identify evil individuals.
+In ‘A Killer Paradox,’ a South Korean TV series developed by Son Seung-ae and adapted from the webtoon by Kkomabi, Choi Woo-shik portrays Lee Tang, an ordinary college student with a chilling gift: the ability to identify evil individuals.
 After an accidental murder, Tang grapples with guilt, only to realize his victim was a serial killer.
 As he unintentionally offends more wrongdoers, detective Jang Nan-gam (Son Suk-ku) relentlessly pursues him, while former detective Song Chon (Lee Hee-joon) joins the hunt.
 Tang’s moral ambiguity unfolds as he wrestles with the question of serving justice or evading it, all against the backdrop of his hidden talent for uncovering evil.
 Dive deeper into the realm of moral complexity and psychological depth with these 8 shows like ‘A Killer Paradox’.
 With richly developed characters and engrossing narratives, these series promise to satisfy your appetite for intrigue and suspense.

 8. The Bridge (2011-2018)